Frequently asked questions

 How is OrbStack different from Colima?

-OrbStack is a drop-in replacement for Colima that's faster, lighter, simpler, and easier to use.
+OrbStack is a drop-in replacement for Colima that's that's fast, light, simple, and easy to use.
 It's also more reliable and seamless, especially when it comes to networking, and has better compatibility with Docker Desktop.
 See OrbStack vs. Colima for a detailed comparison.

 Switching from Colima is painless: just open OrbStack and get started.